 Seed catalogs and seed packets are filled with vital information that can ensure your success.
 Read everything.
 These seed producers have spent a lot of time growing and testing these plants to zero-in on the best practices and optimum conditions.

-Look at how many days it takes the seed to mature (from seed to harvest, fruiting, or flowering).
+Look at how many days it takes the seed to mature (from seed—or, sometimes, germination to harvest, fruiting, or flowering).
 It’s usually listed in days.
 How many days do you have from last frost in spring to first frost in fall?
 Is there enough time?
 Do they recommend starting the seeds indoors to gain more time?

 Also, look at the recommended outdoor growing conditions.
 Does the plant need sun, shade, or part-shade?
 Does it like well-drained soil?
 Sand, loam, or clay?
 Are there plants it doesn’t like to grow near?
 Are there any special instructions for preparing the seeds for germination like a chilling period, scratching the seed coat, or pre-soaking the seeds?